Azure/azure-powershell/src/Cdn/docs/Get-AzCdnEndpointResourceUsage.md

 1            10    originsPerOriginGroup count
 ```

-List resource useages of an AzureCDN Endpoint under the AzureCDN profile.
+List resource useages of an AzureCDN Endpoint under the AzureCDN profile

 ## PARAMETERS